-The factsheet provides an overview of the risk analysis for apples from USA.
+The factsheet provides an overview of the risk analysis for apples from the Pacific Northwest states of the USA.

 If you have difficulty accessing these files, visit web accessibility for assistance.

 We released the draft report for fresh apple fruit from Pacific Northwest states of the USA on 23 October 2020, following the announcement of the formal commencement of this risk analysis on 1 November 2018.

 - In the draft report, we propose that the importation of commercially produced apples from all areas of Pacific Northwest states of the USA (PNW-USA) be permitted provided they meet specific conditions.

 - Risk management measures, in combination with an operational system, are proposed to reduce the biosecurity risk of these imports to an acceptable level.

 - Stakeholders can submit comments on the draft report during a 90-calendar day public consultation period, closing 21 January 2021.